ravi861/nperf-rs/README.md

 ## Differences to iperf3
 - nperf works on Windows
 - QUIC is newly supported in nperf
+- TLS (tls over tcp) is newly supported in nperf
 - Some CLI options yet to be supported in nperf and some are WIP
 - SCTP is unsupported
 - No support for --bidir